Walgreens Boots Alliance: Retail Pharmacy USA

 In June 2024, Walgreens announced that only 75% of its 8,600 U.S. locations were profitable and that the company was planning to shutter more than 2,000 locations by the year 2027.
 The stock price of Walgreens Boots Alliance (WBA) fell by more than 55% between January and July of 2024.

 Retail Pharmacy International

-Boots forms the main part of the Retail Pharmacy International division of the company.
+Boots formed the main part of the Retail Pharmacy International division of the company.
 The Boots brand has a history stretching back over 170 years in the United Kingdom (UK) and is a familiar sight on Britain's high streets.

 Since 1936, there have been Boots stores outside the UK.
 Stores in countries as widely spread as New Zealand, Canada (see Pharma Plus), and France were all closed in the 1980s.
 As of 2022, there are Boots-branded stores outside the UK in Ireland, Norway and Thailand, with Boots franchise operations in the Middle East and Indonesia.

-The remainder of the division is made up of the pharmacies Benavides in Mexico and Farmacias Ahumada (FASA) in Chile.
+The remainder of the division was made up of the pharmacies Benavides in Mexico and Farmacias Ahumada (FASA) in Chile.